paprat/CollabIDE-Server/README.md

 * Set up a git account and fork the repository at https://dragonslayerx@bitbucket.org/dragonslayerx/collaborative-ide-server.
 * Clone the repository using git clone to have a local copy on your system.
 * Install mongoDB to your system.
+Create a new database named 'CollabEdit'.
-Once done, execute mongod.exe present in INSTALL_LOC\MongoDB\Server\3.0\bin\
+* Once done, execute mongod.exe present in INSTALL_LOC\MongoDB\Server\3.0\bin\
-* Once the cloning is complete, use node.js terminal to run /bin/www.
+* Once the cloning is complete, use node.js terminal to execute /bin/www.
 The server is now up listening at port 3000 for http requests.

 * Yipee...
 Done!!!.
 Introduce changes, add features, fix bugs and send a pull request to contribute.